lionkiller900/test1/README.md

 There were validating tools used to validate the CSS/HTML codes to verify for errors.
 One of them is the [validator](https://validator.w3.org/) which is used for HTML.
 The other for CSS is [jigsaw](https://jigsaw.w3.org/css-validator/)

+### Lighthouse
+To use Lighthouse, since it is Chrome based, you can easily download the Chrome and make it as an extension to the page.
+The Lighthouse should be next to the searchbar.
+Go on the website and click on Lighthouse and get a result.

 # BUGS IDENTIFIED
 ## Errors identified with Heroku push
 There were series of persistent errors encountered when trying to deploy to Heroku through Gitpod.
 One of the most common errors encountered are that the python version (Python 3.6.8) installed into Git do not support the version for pushing into Heroku.
 The version is needed to be upgraded to Python 3.8.8 for the stack Heroku-20 allowing the push to be successfully built.
 This is in addition when the required packages for Django to be successful where installed and validated them on requirements.txt.